-Students can also study abroad at partner universities in countries including China, Hong Kong, Germany and Singapore.
+Students can also study abroad at partner universities in countries including China, France, Hong Kong, Germany, Oman and Singapore.

-The university has over 12,800 students, with more than 120 nationalities represented on campus.
+The university has around 14,000 students, with more than 120 nationalities represented on campus.

-According to HESA, 96.8% of students went into employment or further study within six months after graduating in 2014/15.
+According to HESA, 96% of students from the 2015/16 academic year went into employment or further study within six months of graduating.

 Facilities and Services

 Facilities include a modern library with a dedicated Study Zone next to it, which is open 24 hours a day.
-In terms of accommodation, there are 2,300 residential places available.
+In terms of accommodation, there are more than 2,500 residential places available.

 The Highland Campus is situated in the grounds of Raigmore Hospital.
 Facilities for students are boosted by the Highland Health Sciences Library (which caters for students, staff and NHS employees).